 At The Social Scientist, we want to provide the means to help you with career, interest and life advice in the STEM fields.
 Here are additional resources that we personally advocate for in order to provide a supportive community for your needs.

-MASS AWIS is the Massachusetts Chapter of the National Association for Women in Science (AWIS), a non-profit organization.
+MASS AWIS and Central MASS AWIS are the Massachusetts Chapter of the National Association for Women in Science (AWIS), a non-profit organization.
 Our mission, like the National AWIS, is to support women in all scientific fields and to achieve equity and full participation for women in science, technology, engineering and mathematics (STEM).
 By breaking down barriers and creating opportunities, AWIS strives to ensure that women in these fields can achieve their full potential.
 MASS AWIS events are for networking, learning and fun.
 Whatever you do, you can be a role model and find one in our chapter!
 Come to our events and make some connections!!

 Cosplay for Science is a nonprofit educational initiative dedicated to making science accessible through cosplay.
 We aim to lower perceived barriers between scientists and the public, effectively communicate science through the lens of popular culture, and to subsequently demonstrate the efficacy of our science communication initiatives through data collection, research, and published results.